OnTrackNorthAmerica promises to co-lead society to redesign its industrial systems in support of a sustainable quality of life for all communities.

 OnTrackNorthAmerica supports the utilization of all transport modes within a sound multimodal system.

-- We hold ourselves accountable to current and future generations by working on projects that align with a sustainable environment and a healthy quality of community life.
+- We hold ourselves accountable to current and future generations by working only on projects that align with a sustainable environment and a healthy quality of community life.

 - We believe that return on investment analysis of economic development should account for the environmental and community impacts of freight transportation and site selection.